-The fair market value is calculated by the discounted present value method based on the total of principal and interest, using an interest rate that reflects the long-term debt's remaining period and the credit risk.
+The fair market value of long-term debt is calculated by the discounted present value method based on the total of principal and interest, using an interest rate that reflects the long-term debt's remaining period and the credit risk.
 The fair market value thus calculated is classified into Level 2 fair market value.